vigorous and animated

 permeated handkerchief, and many lives were saved by the device.

 The secret operations that saved the Jews were

 orchestrated by the Danish Resistance, which, like all Resistance movements, was composed mainly of the very young and very brave.

 after an unspecified period of time or a long delay

 In reading of the Resistance leaders in Denmark, I came across an account of a young man named Kim Malthe-Bruun, who was

 eventually captured and executed by the Nazis when he was only twenty-one years old.

-model of excellence or perfection of a kind; one having no equal
+model of excellence or perfection of a kind

 . . . and I want you all to remember—that you must not dream yourselves back to the times before the war, but the dream for you all, young and old, must be to create an

 ideal of human decency, and not a narrow-minded and prejudiced one.